jacorbal/pynfact/README.md

   2. Type: `$ python3 pynfact init myblog` (or any name you want for your blog)
   3. Copy the binaries into the blog: `$ cp -r pynfact myblog`
   4. Go to your blog and test: `cd myblog; make test`
-  5. Check in any browser: `localhost:4000`
+  5. Test in any browser: `localhost:4000`

 You can specify any port in the `Makefile`, and you can move the folder `myblog` to any place in your system.